seamapi/url-search-params-serializer/README.md

 ### Why not use [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams)?

-Passing a raw object to URLSearchParams has unpredictable serialization behavior.
+- Passing a raw object to URLSearchParams has unpredictable serialization behavior.

 ### Why not [qs](https://github.com/ljharb/qs)?

 - Not a zero-dependency module.
 Has quite a few dependency layers.
-- Impractile as a reference implementation.
-  Since qs enables complex, non-standard parsing and serialization, this makes ensuing SDK parity much harder.
+- Impractile as a reference implementation. qs enables complex, non-standard parsing and serialization, which makes ensuing SDK parity much harder.
-  Similarly, this puts an unreasonable burden on User's of the HTTP API or those implementing their own client.
+  Similarly, this puts an unreasonable burden on user's of the HTTP API or those implementing their own client.
 - The Seam API must ensure it handles a well defined set of non-string query parameters consistency.
   Using qs would allow the SDK to send unsupported or incorrectly serialized parameter types to the API resulting in unexpected behavior.

 ### Why not use the default [Axios](https://axios-http.com/) serializer?

-Using the default [Axios] serializer was the original approach, however it had similar issues to using URLSearchParams and qs as noted above.
+- Using the default [Axios] serializer was the original approach, however it had similar issues to using URLSearchParams and qs as noted above.

 ## Installation